Dramatic theory: Wagner

 In the Italian tradition from the 15th century on, opera was equivalent to drama.
 It also became a popular concurrence for acting in other parts of Europe.
 In the early 19th century, it started to lose ground.
 This is the basis for Richard Wagners (1813–1883) dramatic theory, which he published in Oper und Drama (1852) and Das Kunstwerk der Zukunft.
-Wagner, unlike Freytag, saw himself as a revolutionary, who, after the failure of the German Revolution (1948/49), was troubled with the political hardship.
+Wagner, unlike Freytag, saw himself as a revolutionary, who, after the failure of the German Revolution (1848/49), was troubled with the political hardship.
 He postulated his concept of a uniform artwork as a model for the society itself, as a cooperatives of people holding the same opinions fighting against the feudal society.

 Wagner saw opera and acting as misshapen revitalization of antique dramas.
 He presented his own operas as the future of drama, in which music and the choir are thought to assume the role it had in Greek drama.
 He used the choir as a melodramatic commenting orchestra.
 The concept of theater should also reconnect to the concept of a festival, as it did in Ancient Greek, where drama were performed for religious reasons.
 Friedrich Nietzsche supported this in his work Die Geburt der Tragödie aus dem Geiste der Musik (1872).
 Wagner was heavily criticized for his attempt to include the religious dimension of drama form the Athenian original into his opera.

 20th century

 Brecht

 Bertolt Brecht (1898–1956) positioned himself against naturalism, which he saw as bourgeois theater closing its eyes before the social and political reality.
 He read the Aristotelian dramatic theory as close to the dramatic theory of his time, therefore, he wanted to develop a non-Aristotelian theater.
 Nonetheless, his theory is not opposed to Aristotle but mostly to the reception thereof in the 19th century.

-Brecht's Epic Theater is a contradiction in itself, because it epics is the opposite of drama.
+Brecht's Epic Theater is a contradiction in itself, because its epics are the opposite of drama.
 It makes sense for him to combine them, because he forbids to imitate the actions displayed in order to create a distance to the audience.
 The audience should constantly think about whether or not the acting of the character does conform tho their (social) feeling of responsibility.
 Brecht wanted to encourage this through distancing effects.